MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Wait-Job.md

 ### -Any

-Indicates that this cmdlet displays the command prompt, and returns the job object, when any job finishes.
+Indicates that this cmdlet returns the job object and continues execution when any job finishes.
 By default, `Wait-Job` waits until all of the specified jobs are complete before it displays the prompt.

 ```yaml
 Type: System.Management.Automation.SwitchParameter